What is in this leaflet

 Some side effects (for example, changes in cholesterol level or blood pressure) can only be found when your doctor does tests from time to time to check your progress.

 Tell your doctor or pharmacist if you notice anything else that is making you feel unwell.
 Other side effects not listed above may also occur in some people.

 People with rheumatoid arthritis or problems with their immune system are at increased risk of cancer, including lymphoma (symptoms include swelling of the glands in the neck, armpit or groin).

-As with some other treatments for rheumatoid arthritis, XELJANZ may increase the risk of skin cancer.
+As with some other treatments for rheumatoid arthritis, psoriatic arthritis and ulcerative colitis, XELJANZ may increase the risk of skin cancer.
+People taking the higher dose (10 mg twice a day) of XELJANZ have a higher risk of skin cancers.
 It is not known if XELJANZ increases the risk of other cancers.